Colonoscopy in Singapore: Screening, Surgery, and Costs

 If you have specific concerns, feel free to contact our centre for further advice.

-Colonoscopy is generally considered a safe and effective procedure, especially when performed by experienced specialists.
+A colonoscopy is generally considered a safe and effective procedure, especially when performed by dedicated specialists.
 It is a vital tool for detecting and preventing colorectal cancer, as well as diagnosing gastrointestinal conditions.

 While complications are rare, they can include: